mblarsen/protobox/README.md

 A simple box for prototyping ideas.

-* nginx
+- nginx
-* Slim 3.x / Laravel 5.1.x
+- Slim 3.x / Laravel 5.1.x
-* mysql
+- MySQL

 # How to use

-First prepare a repo on Github or Bitbuck.
-Have the URL ready e.g: git@bitbucket.org:mblarsen/protobox.git

 Run the install:

     ./install.sh

-You can just use the default values.
+Optionally you can have a repo ready and the install script will configure remotes.

+# TODO

+- [] Consider setting `user` and `group` in `/etc/php5/fpm/pool.d/www.conf` to `vagrant`
+- [] Configure `.env` file for Laravel and similar for Slim